My dad wasn’t buried the day he died because the ground was too hard. His burial didn’t take place until two months later, on May 30, 2015.

 Aside from short trips to Scotland and Poland, I had given up my travel life.
 I had stopped writing, stopped blogging.
 I stopped doing anything social.
 I didn’t feel I had the mental capacity, and there were a few times when I wanted to delete everything.

-At first the doctors thought he had a stroke, but it turns out that his Azheimer’s dementia had taken a sudden turn for the worse; he was now in the late stages of the disease.
+At first, the doctors thought he had a stroke, but it turns out that his Alzheimer’s dementia had taken a sudden turn for the worse; he was now in the late stages of the disease.

 I had an amazing time in Haiti, but my parents are always on my mind.